Finite Stature in Artin groups: Introduction

 \begin{thm} A triangle Artin group $G_{MNP}$ splits as graphs of free groups with finite stature with respect to its collection of vertex groups, provided that either $M>2$ or $N>3$, where we assume that $M\leq N\leq P$. \end{thm} As a consequence (using results of \cite{HuangWiseStature19}) we obtain the following. \begin{cor} A triangle Artin group $G_{MNP}$, where $M\leq N\leq P$ and either $M>2$ or $N>3$, is residually finite. \end{cor}

 The condition on $M,N,P$ in Theorem~\ref{thm: main} excludes the cases $(M,N,P)=(2,2,P)$ and $(M,N,P)=(2,3,P)$.
 In the first case, the corresponding Artin group $G_{MNP}$ is isomorphic to $Z\times A_P$ where $A_P$ denotes a dihedral Artin group, and consequently $G_{MNP}$ does not split as a graph of free groups, but is well-known to be residually finite.
-However, when $(M,N,P)=(2,3,P)$ and $P\geq 7$ we do not know whether $G_{MNP}$ splits as a graphs of free groups with finite stature with respect to its collection of vertex groups, or if $G_{MNP}$ is residually finite,
+Wu-Ye have recently shown that $G_{2,3,P}$ with $p\geq 6$ splits as a graphs of finite rank free groups if and only if $P$ is even \cite{wu2023splittings}.
+In a subsequent work, Meyer proved that $G_{23P}$ with $P$ even has finite stature with respect to its collection of vertex groups \cite{Meyer24}.
+It remains open whether $G_{23P}$ with $P\geq 7$ is residually finite.

 There are a few other classes of Artin group that are known to be residually finite.
 In the case of spherical type Artin groups, residual finiteness follows from linearity \cite{Krammer2002,Bigelow2001,CohenWales2002,Digne2003}.
 The linearity of a few other Artin groups was established as a consequence of being virtually special \cite{LiuGraphManifolds, PrzytyckiWiseGraphManifolds}, but none of the triangle Artin groups considered in Thereom~\ref{thm: main} admit virtual geometric actions on CAT(0) cube complexes \cite{HuangJankiewiczPrzytycki16, HaettelArtin}.
 Residual finiteness of some other Artin groups was proven in \cite{BlascoGarciaJuhaszParis18, BlascoGarciaMartinezPerezParis19}.
-There are also more examples provided in \cite{JankiewiczArtinRf}.

 Some, but not all, of the groups considered in the above corollary were proven to virtually split as \emph{algebraically clean} graphs of free groups, i.e.\ graphs of finite rank free groups where all inclusions of edge groups in the adjacent vertex groups are inclusions as free factors, in \cite{JankiewiczArtinRf, JankiewiczArtinSplittings}.
 Such groups are known to be residually finite \cite{WisePolygons}.
 Our method allows us to deduce residual finiteness of new Artin groups, but also recover the residual finiteness of the Artin groups treated in \cite{JankiewiczArtinRf, JankiewiczArtinSplittings}.